 There are people like us everywhere, the lost and delirious.
 Essentially, the blueprint we had for our lives had been doused in gasoline and set ablaze.
 No matter the perpetrator, we used this moment of rapid oxidation to light the way towards something new as we scattered ourselves around the globe; from the ashrams of India to the coffee plantations of Peru.
 For some, there was no better place to tackle the crippling questions of existence that ensued than in the cold, industrialized spaces of Berlin’s music scene.
-Beats coursing through veins, liquid beads of exertion trickling down bodies, euphoria slowly seducing frantic minds… A similar kind of daze experienced by those hitchhiking amid the sweltering heat of the Nevada sun.
+With beats coursing through veins, liquid beads of exertion trickling down bodies, and euphoria slowly seducing frantic minds, it was a similar kind of daze experienced by those hitchhiking amid the sweltering heat of the Nevada sun.

 And of course, one should not forget the true meaning of delirium: wild excitement!
 This usually meant that we were up to all sorts of mischief in towns most people have never heard of with people we had just met.
 On any given day of the week, we were happily eating our weight in Turkish baklava, scuba diving in a submarine sinkhole off the coast of Belize, buying dragon fruit in Thailand’s floating markets, or baring our souls to the Spanish locals at chiringuitos.